 While all of this is excellent, what you really want to know is the price!
 Now remember that the seven days cruises I talked about earlier cost at least a few thousand dollars.

-As a foot passenger on a BC Ferries Inside Passage Day Cruise, you’ll be paying just $206.00CAD per person.
-If you have a car or motorhome, you’ll pay just $469.00CAD more (less for motorbikes).
+As a foot passenger on a BC Ferries Inside Passage Day Cruise, you’ll be paying just $195.00CAD per person.
+If you have a car, you’ll pay just $640.00CAD for one vehicle with one passenger (less for motorbikes).
 This is a saving of thousands of dollars and because it is a one day sail, you’ll be saving yourself time to see more of this beautiful country.

 For my cruise, I sailed from Port Hardy north to Price Rupert on the last sailing of the season in September.
 Here is a little about what you can expect on-board the cruise and the scenery you’ll see along the way.